shadows911/baruf/content/p/names.md

 that describes or *picks out* that wizard; the meaning *is* that wizard.

-This theory does not face the three problems that face Descriptivism:
+This theory does not face the two problems that face Descriptivism:

-1. Understand the meaning of "Harry Potter" does not require knowing anything about Voldemort, if Millianism is true.
-Understanding "Harry Potter" just requires knowing who it designates.

-2. Since "Harry Potter" does *not* mean "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", according to Millianism, understanding the name "Harry Potter" not *not* involve knowing that Harry Potter survived a Killing Curse cast by Voldemort.
+1. If "Harry Potter" does *not* mean "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", then understanding the name "Harry Potter" not *not* require knowing that Harry Potter survived a Killing Curse cast by Voldemort, or knowing when Harry was born.
+Understanding the name just requires knowing who it designates.

-3. If Millianism is true, then the following are *not* equivalent:
+2. If Millianism is true, then the following are *not* equivalent:

     - "It could have been that Harry Potter did *not* survive that Killing Curse cast by Voldemort."